VaccineAndDrugEvaluationCentre/rosewood-go/README.md

 -- parsing or executing scripts from files not enabled

 ### TODO
-- add support for printing warning and info (similar to Errors)
+- redesign error reporting to use a callback function
 - add support for line continuation \\
 -